- Signs & Symptoms

 In newborns, the hernia might be visible when the child cries or coughs.

-How do health care professionals diagnose hernias, and what is the treatment for direct and indirect
+What is the diagnosis and treatment for direct and indirect hernias?

 If the hernia is not painful and not too large, you can choose to watch it without any specific therapy.
 Depending on your lifestyle and the discomfort level, you might choose surgery to fix the hernia.